matomo-org/developer-documentation/docs/getting-started-part-1.md

 Let's generate data for three days.
 Enter **3** in the **Days to compute** field, check the **Yes, I am sure!** checkbox and click **Submit**.

 Once the visits have been added, click on the **Dashboard** link at the top of the screen.
-You should see that reports that were previously empty now display some statistics:
+You should see that reports which were previously empty now display some statistics:

 <img src="/img/dashboard_after_test_data.png"/>